Oldsmobile Toronado: Fourth generation (1986–1992)

-The final generation Toronado made its debut in 1985 for the 1986 model year.
-It was even smaller on the outside, lost its body-on-frame construction in favor of a unibody platform, and was the first Toronado since 1969 to feature hidden headlights.
-For the first time ever V8 engines were gone, with the fuel-injected version of the Buick 231 cu in (3.8 L) V6 now the only powerplant available.
-The new Toronado also came with a nearly 16% price increase over the 1985 model.
+With a nearly 16% price increase over the 1985 model, the final generation Toronado made its debut in 1985 for the 1986 model year.
+It was smaller overall, moved from body-on-frame to unibody construction, and was the first Toronado since 1969 to feature hidden headlights.
+The Toronado's previous longitudinally-mounted V8 engines were superseded by a single, transversely-mounted fuel-injected version of the Buick 231 cu in (3.8 L) V6.

-Inside, a new digital instrument panel and optional voice alert system were employed and the same luxury features were offered as standard equipment and options as before.
+Inside, a new digital instrument panel and optional voice alert system were used.
 Standard seating was a cloth 60/40 bench with center armrest.
-For the first time since 1970, Strato bucket seats were offered as an option, and they included a full-length center console with a horseshoe-like "basket handle" gear shift similar to that found in some 1960s and 1970s Buicks and Chevrolets.
+Optional bucket seats were offered with a full-length center console and a horseshoe-like "basket handle" gear shift.
 Upholstery choices included cloth or leather.

-GM's timing with this latest downsizing proved to be off the mark.
-Gasoline prices had dropped dramatically — below $1.00 per gallon in many parts of the U.S. — by the fall of 1985, against corporate soothsayers' predictions of $3.00 and up.
-As a result, many traditional domestic car buyers chose to "buy big" in 1986.
-Along with its shrunken sisters, the Eldorado and Riviera, the Toronado suffered a serious sales decline which would never be reversed.
-Critics blamed downsizing, its notable price increase over the previous generation model, as well as "cookie cutter" styling that looked too much like the cheaper, less-luxurious compacts at GM, notably the Oldsmobile Calais, Buick Somerset, and Pontiac Grand Am.
+Against predictions of sharp gasoline prices, prices fell dramatically.
+As a result, many traditional domestic car buyers chose to buy larger, less efficient cars in 1986.
+Along with its rebadged variants, the Eldorado and Riviera, the Toronado suffered a serious sales decline.
+Journalists cited factors including the downsizing, notable price increases, as well as styling that too closely followed less expensive, less-luxurious compacts at GM, notably the N-body Oldsmobile Calais, Buick Somerset, and Pontiac Grand Am.

-In mid-1987, Oldsmobile attempted to bolster sagging Toronado sales by introducing a sportier model called the Troféo, which boasted standard leather bucket seats, faux dual exhaust, more-aggressive styling, and a stiffer suspension (the highly regarded corporate FE3 package, with retuned shocks, struts and other components).
+In mid-1987, Oldsmobile attempted to bolster declining Toronado sales by introducing a sportier model marketed as the Toronado Troféo, which featured standard leather bucket seats, faux dual exhaust, more-aggressive styling, and a stiffer suspension (the corporate FE3 package, with retuned shocks, struts and other components).

-For 1988, changes for the Troféo included new seats and monochromatic paint; both Toronado and Troféo benefited from larger climate control buttons and rear three-point seatbelts.
+For 1988, changes for the Troféo included new seats and monochromatic paint; both Toronado and Troféo used larger climate control buttons and rear three-point seatbelts.
 Additionally, power increased with the introduction of the new Buick 231 cuin LN3 V6 engine.
-Wire wheel covers were deleted from the options sheet.
-Other changes were minor and mainly cosmetic.
-Toronado and Trofeo models included the FE3 suspension mounted on standard aluminum wheels.
+Optional wire wheel covers were no longer offered.
+Toronado and Trofeo models included the FE3 suspension with standard aluminum wheels.